Roweski/BaseTune/README.md

 .\BasetuneCLI.ps1 -Download -Id 1
 ```

 Run the UI.
-When no setting definitions are available, the Download icon in the status bar is highlighted in blue — click it to start.
+When setting definitions are not yet available, the Download icon in the status bar is highlighted in blue — click it to start.

 <a href="docs/controls.png" target="_blank">
   <img src="docs/controls.png" alt="Status bar with the Download icon highlighted" width="100">